John Zinser (American football)

-John Zinser (born February 21, 1967) is a former professional American football player and coach.
-He attended college at the University of Pennsylvania.
+John Zinser (born February 21, 1967) is an American former professional football player and coach in the Arena Football League (AFL).
+He played college football for the Penn Quakers.

 College career

+Zinser is from New Fairfield, Connecticut.
+He attended college at the University of Pennsylvania.
 He was named to Div.
 I-AA All-American and All-Ivy League team in 1988.
-He played both offensive and defensive linemen.
+He played both offensive and defensive line.

 Professional career

 In 1989, Zinser attended training camp with the Philadelphia Eagles.

 Zinser spent nine seasons in the Arena Football League for seven teams.

 In 1991 John was a member of the Albany Firebirds.
 He played for the Arizona Rattlers for the '92 and '93 season.
 Also he in the 1993 season he played for the Miami Hooters.
 In the 1994 season he again changed uniforms and played for the Massachusetts Marauders.
 He was later signed by the Charlotte Rage and stayed there for two seasons.
 In 1997, he was on the New Jersey Red Dogs.
 The Grand Rapids Rampage signed him for the 1998 season and was resigned in 1999.